Aqxamid/Cody/README.md

-# Cody - Competitive Programming IDE
+# Cody - Competitive Programming Platform

 Cody is a mobile competitive programming platform designed for practicing competitive programming.
 This application provides a curated learning path through 46 categorized challenges, allowing users to solve algorithmic problems in both Python and Dart on a mobile device.